Relationship Challenges Faced by Emotionally Intense and Sensitive People

 KNOW YOURSELF, AND ACCEPT YOURSELF

 Loving yourself starts from knowing yourself.
-You can make time to sit down with yourself and clarify what matters to you— your values, beliefs and priorities.
+You can make time to sit down and clarify what matters to you— your values, beliefs and priorities.
 The clarity you gain from self-reflection gives you a solid sense of self, which then allows you to be in union with others without losing yourself.

 It is paramount that you allow yourself the right to expression.
 In the past, stepping into the spotlight might have attracted envy and attacks, and your early life experience might have taught you to trade authenticity for safety.
 You might have spent your life trying to hide, to conform, to be silent.
 This protective strategy has expired.
 You no longer need to hide to stay safe.
-The only way you can find people who meet you at your intensity is when you show up with it.
+The only way you can find people who meet your intensity is when you show up with it.
 Please don’t deprive the world of your light— someone like you is also looking for you, and they can only find you if you show up as who you are.

 See if you can let go of your attachment to the outcome.
 You can set an intention and have a desire, you can work towards finding the love you want and keeping the love you have, but try to avoid falling into the illusion of control.
 We must simultaneously hold our power to take action and a willingness to release fixation over a particular outcome.
 It is a balancing act.

 Life is not a waiting room.
-Even if you are not entirely content with what you have in the present moment, remind yourself that you will only have this moment once, and one day you will miss today.
+Even if you are not entirely content with what you have in the present moment, remind yourself that you will only have this moment once, and later you will miss today.
 Summon gratitude for what you have, rather than staying busy with preconceptions and judgments.

 If I were to give you only one piece of advice, my dear sensitive soul, it would be to never, ever sacrifice your vitality and passion for a false sense of safety.